rcedros/SlackBotGPT/README.md

 To do this parse, I am using the [validate_docbr](https://github.com/alvarofpp/validate-docbr/tree/main) library.

-Another security feature is blocking the sending of most commonly used secrets, in this case the bot returns a response for the user to evaluate or replace the value, example: `key`, `token`, `password`, `secret`, `passwd`, `password`.
+Another security validation is blocking of most commonly used sensetive secrets.
+In this case, the bot returns a response for the user to evaluate or replace the value, example: `key`, `token`, `password`, `secret`, `passwd`, `password`.

 You will find details here: [chatbot_pii.py](https://github.com/rcedros/SlackBotGPT/blob/main/filter_pii.py).